Kidz Bop U.S. Tour Starts In April, Taking Over U.K. Charts

 Kidz Bop kids are no strangers to topping the Billboard U.S. Kids charts.
 In fact, to this day, the franchise has sold more than 17 million albums, with Kidz Bop selling 818,000 copies in the U.S. last year alone.

-JUST SPOTTED: @KIDZBOPAhnya, @KIDZBOPSierra & @KIDZBOPJulianna checking out our @AmazonMusic playlist!???? https://t.co/8Onk9WuyoQ #PrimeMusic pic.twitter.com/LNKlAO01lh
+JUST SPOTTED: @KIDZBOPAhnya, @KIDZBOPSierra & @KIDZBOPJulianna checking out our @AmazonMusic playlist! ???? https://t.co/8Onk9WuyoQ #PrimeMusic pic.twitter.com/LNKlAO01lh

 — KIDZ BOP (@KIDZBOP) March 4, 2017